Majid (name)

-Majid, Majed (also: Maajed or Maged or Magid) (ماجد, [maːʤed]) is a masculine Arabic given name, which may also appear as the surname Majid.
+Majid, Majed (also: Maajed or Maged or Magid or Mjid) (ماجد, [maːʤed]) is a masculine Arabic given name, which may also appear as the surname Majid.

 Origin and spelling

-The name Majid or Majed in Arabic means Noble or Glorious or Magnificent, and can also mean Honor or Generosity.
+The name Majid or Majid in Arabic means "noble" or "glorious" or "magnificent", and can also mean "honor" or "generosity".
 In general, Majid in Arabic is something abundant.

 In English, it can be spelled Majid or Majed.
 The name Majid is often mistakenly confused with Majeed, which is a different name.